You could be forgiven for thinking all miter saw blades are the same. But they are not.

 4. Grab a File

 Grab a triangular file.
 The teeth are set at a specific angle, so make sure you don’t deviate from this.
-Place the file on the start point where you marked on the blade with the pen.
+Place the file on the start point where you marked the blade with the pen.

 5. Zig-Zag the File